Rather SMART Goals Than Unfulfilled Wishes. SMART Goals Make Life Easier.Don’t confuse your dreams with goals: Wake up

 Better smart goals than unfulfilled wishes.
 Well defined goals for better self-management, more effective meetings, negotiations,… Life is much easier when agreements with ourselves and others are made more clearly and realistically.

 So many people have so many good intentions.
 Few of them are realized.
 Because very often goals and wishes are confused.
 But with pure wishful thinking, little can be achieved beyond esotericism.
-Yes, I liked the 80s with the New Age and “What’s the Bleep!” was nice too.
-It often requires more than just dreaming.
+Yes, I liked the 80s with the New Age, and “What’s the Bleep!” was nice too.
+It regularly requires more than just dreaming.

 Personal declarations of intent in which only one person is involved – ourselves – are already difficult enough.
 This explains why agreements have their pitfalls with an increasing number of people.
-In meetings with 10 participants, there are often 11 opinions on what was agreed upon.
+In meetings with 10 participants, there are frequently 11 opinions on what was agreed upon.

 Whether in meetings, negotiations or your planning: The prerequisite for goal-oriented action is well-chosen and defined goals.
 When the defined goals lack essential characteristics, this is the most common reason why the desired result is different from the intended one.

 This is a pity because it is relatively easy to significantly increase the chances of success.
 Use the proven SMART format to formulate your goals.
 Each letter represents a characteristic that has a good goal.

 S.M.A.R.T. goal setting: Specific

 Goals need focus, dreams don’t.
 Dreams can be free-floating thoughts.
 The goals must be formulated and specifically present.